 The career is fast paced, always growing, and very competitive!
 I love going new places and working with various amounts of equipment.

 In short, I absolutely LOVE what I do.
-It’s fun, challenging, and pays extremely well!
+It’s fun and challenging.

 Chris T., HVAC/r Technician